Skip to main content

 • Runs ALL tests it determines are relevant (no arbitrary limits)

-• More intelligent than fixed CI that runs all existing tests every time
+• More intelligent than running all tests every time

 PR TypeExisting Tests SelectedNew Tests CreatedTotal